naolaboma/JobGen/README.md

 Store prompt templates under `docs/prompts/` and load at startup.

-Example: CV Analysis Prompt (pseudo-template):
+CV Analysis Prompt:
 ```
 You are a career coach analyzing an African tech professional's CV.
 Return a JSON array of suggestions.
 Each suggestion:
 - category (Summary, Experience, Skills, Education, Formatting, Keywords)
 - priority (1=High,2=Medium,3=Low)